tef/guestbook/README.md

 you can delete the database file, uncomment `create_tables()` and run `python3 database.py` again.

 ### Step Four: Run the guestbook!
-Firstly, check out the `server.py` file.
+Take a look at the `server.py` file.
 It's a small file that will allow you to run the files within this project locally on your machine.
 I've made it so the project files will run on localhost:8000.
 Feel free to change the `PORT` within the server file.